 Who might be interested in immigration law?

 Does the thought of working on human rights issues excite you?
 Do you like interacting with people from other countries and cultures?
 Are you interested in criminal law, constitutional law, civil rights law, family law, education law, entertainment law, sports law, compliance, or business law?
 Do you hope to be a transactional lawyer or litigate in federal court?

-If any of the above apply to you, you are likely to benefit from taking immigration law.
+If any of the above apply to you, you are likely to benefit from studying immigration law.
 Why?
-Because immigration law provides you with a foundation to represent people who have immigration matters to resolve, but it also allows you to recognize how a person’s immigration status might impact them as they pursue legal issues entirely unrelated to immigration.
+Because immigration law provides you with a foundation to represent people who have immigration matters to resolve, but it also allows you to recognize how a person’s immigration status might impact them in many seemingly unrelated ways.